vasilev-anri/p2p_nat_traversal_engine_v2/README.md

 ![UDP hole punching process, adapted from Ford, Srisuresh & Kegel (2005)](docs/images/hole-punching-diagram.png)

 * Adapted from Figure 5 in Ford, Srisuresh & Kegel (2005)
+* The red path shows one possible dropped first packet, if it arrives before that peer's own outbound packet has opened its NAT's hole.
+Since both peers keep sending, each side's hole still opens shortly after, and once both are open, communication proceeds normally in both directions.